 Exploring Bairro Alto: Lisbon’s Vibrant Quarter

-– Explore During the Day and Night: Bairro Alto has two distinct personalities – serene and charming by day, vibrant and lively by night.
-Make sure to experience both to get a full sense of the neighborhood.
+Visit During the Day and Night – Bairro Alto has two different personalities—peaceful and charming by day, energetic and lively by night.
+Experience both!

 Conclusion